Planning to import to Vietnam but not sure where to start? These in-depth Vietnam import regulations explained can be your saving guideline.

 Understanding the tax system in Vietnam, especially Vietnam import duties are crucial to every new business player before joining this potential market.
 Let’s get to know some general information about them.

-According to Import and Export Tax Law, Object and Non-Object of Taxation can be defined as below:
+According to Import and Export Tax Law, the Object and Non-Object of Taxation can be defined as below:

 - Domestic goods are brought into non-tariff barriers and goods from non-tariff into the domestic market